Problem · Brand governance

 The Real Cost.

 1. M&A discount.
-An acquirer reads five inconsistent local brands as integration risk.
+An acquirer judges five inconsistent local brands as integration risk.
 Multiple percentage points off the multiple at term sheet.

 2. Cross-market customer.
 A customer with operations in three of the markets gets a fragmented experience.
 The account books at one-market scale instead of three.

 3. AI invisibility.
-Models reading the five sites produce inconsistent answers across geographies.
-The firm reads as confused or unreliable.
+AI models scoring the five sites produce inconsistent answers across geographies. the company lands as confused or unreliable.

 4. Board reconciliation.
 Headquarters spends executive time reconciling reports instead of running the business.